eMahtab/human-anatomy/README.md

 The anatomy is created by combining individual SVG (e.g. head, orbit, neck, abdomen etc.).
 All the SVG are created using [Figma](https://www.figma.com).
 The design is created using polygon and ellipse shape available in Figma.
 Figma ❤️ is awesome.

+Each SVG have a different id, so you can handle the events e.g. onclick, onmouseover on individual body part.

 ![Figma Design](images/figma-design.png?raw=true)

 ## References :